Alfred-Jijo/Alfred-Jijo.github.io/_posts/2025-12-31-why-you-should-learn-functional-programming.md

 If I wanted to change the search algorithm (e.g., from Depth-First Search to Warnsdorff’s Rule heuristic), I have to rewrite the core loop.
 I risk breaking the boundary checks just to make the search faster.

-Beskin argues for reifying the state—making it a concrete object.
+Beskin argues for reifying the state making it a concrete object.

 ### The Functional "Systems" Approach